pivotal-cf/docs-pks/nsxt-multi-t0.hbs.md

 2 + (10 x 2) = 22 NSX Edge Nodes
 ```

 Using the NSX Manager interface, deploy at least the minimum number of Edge Nodes you need for each Tenant Tier-0 and join these Edge Nodes to an Edge Cluster.
-For more information, see [Installing and Configuring NSX-T Data Center v3.0 for TKGI](./nsxt-3-0-install.html).
+For more information, see [Installing and Configuring NSX-T Data Center v3.0 for {{ vars.product_short }}](./nsxt-3-0-install.html).

 <p class="note"><strong>Note</strong>: An Edge Cluster can have a maximum of 10 Edge Nodes.
 If the provisioning requires more Edge Nodes than what a single Edge Cluster can support, multiple Edge Clusters must be deployed.</p>